baudneo/cync-lan/docs/DNS.md

+# Firmware differences
-There are changes in newer firmware!
+:warning: There are changes in newer firmware! :warning:

 Check your DNS logs and search for `xlink.cn`, if you see DNS requests then you have some older devices.
-If you don't see any devices for `xlink.cn` search for `cm.gelighting.com`, if you see devices, that's newer firmware.
+If you don't see any devices for `xlink.cn` search for `cm.gelighting.com`, if you see devices, that's newer firmware (or the Cync app).
 You may need to redirect both if you have a mix of newer and older firmware.

-You need to point the cloud server domain to a local IP on your network.
+You need to override the cloud server domain to a local IP on your network.
 This server masquerades as the cloud TCP server.

 Older firmware:
  - `cm-ge.xlink.cn`